-- Do Your Own Will (doyourownwill.com) allows you to download the living will specific to your state.
-This site is also a good resource for general information about wills and estate planning. - Caring Connections (caringinfo.org) is an organization that offers a number of resources, including a free advance directive document specific to your state. - Cancer Legal Resource Center (CLRC) (thedrlc.org) is sponsored by the Loyola Law School of Los Angeles and the Disability Rights Legal Center.
-The center offers estate planning and a toll-free support line (866-THE-CLRC). - National Cancer Institute (NCI) at the National Institutes of Health (cancer.gov) assists with planning your care and managing symptoms at the end of life.
+- Caring Connections (caringinfo.org) is an organization that offers a number of resources, including a free advance directives document specific to your state. - Cancer Legal Resource Center (CLRC) (thedrlc.org) is sponsored by the Loyola Law School of Los Angeles and the Disability Rights Legal Center.
+The center offers estate planning and a toll-free support line (866-THE-CLRC). - The National Cancer Institute (NCI) at the National Institutes of Health (cancer.gov) assists with planning your care and managing symptoms at the end of life.